javigigante/javigigante/README.md

   🚀 Technologies I use
 · Main languages: Java ☕️, TypeScript 🟦 & Kotlin 🟠
-· Tools, Frameworks, and Libraries: Node.js & Spring Boot 🌱; Express 🌐 & Hibernate 🐻 are among my favs.
+· Tools, Frameworks and Libraries: Node.js & Spring Boot 🌱; Express 🌐 & Hibernate 🐻 are among my favs.
 · Databases: MySQL 🐬, MongoDB 🍃 & PostgreSQL 📊
 · Containers and CI/CD: Docker 🐳

+  🌟 A little bit about myself
+· Loving history 🏛️ – Especially ancient Rome and Spanish Empire history.
+· Likes to read 📚 – Tolkien's world is an especial place to me.
+· Loves sports ⚽ – I like to stay in shape by going to the gym 🏋️‍♂️ and I enjoy football ⚽ and loves handball 🤾‍♂️.
+· LEGO constructor aficionado 🧱 – Nothing like putting your brain in automatic mode.

 <!---
 javigigante/javigigante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.